quinnkeast/jengoertzen-website/_books/books.md

   - title: The Practice
     author: Seth Godin
     reading: true
+  - title: The Vanished Birds
+    author: Simon Jimenez
+    thoughts: Fell into this book.
+There were some ideas that were beautiful for being perfect in the world created and their simplicity.
   - title: Shelterbelts
     author: Jonathan Dyck
     thoughts: A setting and cast of characters that is close to home.
 Difficult to read at times.